Mr. John's Seafood Chorizo Soup

 Published by William and Morrow, 1993.

-Recipe courtesy Prime Time Emeril Cookbook, by Emeril Lagasse, William Morrow Publishers, 2001
+Recipe courtesy of Prime Time Emeril Cookbook, by Emeril Lagasse, William Morrow Publishers, 2001